eyalroth/blog-gatsby/README.md

 + Dragging the profile image is sometimes glitchy, especially on desktop.
 I didn't make too much of an effort to correct that, seeing that even major websites such as YouTube and Twitch.tv exhibit a glitchy volume controller in their player.
-+ Dragging the profile image doesn't work on tablets for some reason, only double-clicking does.

 ### Unicode